 Does comprehensive cover theft?

 Yes, it does.
-This protection plan repays you if your car is stolen.
-The exact details vary depending on the insurer, but all major insurance companies cover theft under comprehensive insurance.
+As a matter of fact, this protection plan repays you if your car is stolen, and let’s also mention that it is the only insurance that does so.
+Even though the exact details vary depending on the insurer, all major insurance companies cover theft under this particular coverage.
+In addition, comprehensive insurance also covers repair costs from break-in damages.